 More radically still, we could look at a model based on a charity model, where all of those with a stake in the school became Members.
 Thus all parents with children attending the Academy or Academies would be Members, invited to the AGM to receive the accounts and have the opportunity to ask questions of the Board.
 You could make the case for widening the group of members to include staff, and pupils aged over 16 or 18 too.
 Where things are going well attendance and participation in the AGMs would be minimal.
 But where difficulties arise this model would reintroduce a local accountability that is missing from the current Academy model.

 RSA Academies has been working with the RSA, the Association for School and College Leaders, the Centre for Public Scrutiny, The Elliot Foundation, the Local Government Association, and the National Governors Association, on a report on the future of school governance, which will be published next month.

 Published with the kind permission of Alison Critchley.
-This article first appeared here.
+This article first appeared on the RSA website.